 Repairs and Maintenance

-All repairs and maintenance are handled through the Maintenance and Operations department.
-Requests for repairs or work are submitted by work order to Maintenance and Operations.
+All repairs and maintenance are handled through the Facilities department.
+Requests for repairs or work are submitted by work order to Facilities.
 To submit a work order, go to the college website.
-Click on the Administration tab, then Maintenance and Operations, and then submit a request.
-By submitted a work order, you have implicitly agreed to allow a staff member from Maintenance and Operations into your home, whether or not you are present.
+Click on the Administrative Offices tab, then Facilities, and then submit an online work order.
+By submitted a work order, you have implicitly agreed to allow a staff member from Facilities into your home, whether or not you are present.
 If you have any concerns about this policy, please direct these to the Office of Residence Life.

 The Office of Residence Life recommends that potential roommates have frank discussions together about appropriate noise levels, guests, hosting social events, paying utility bills on time, borrowing money for rent or utilities and house cleanliness before signing the lease agreement.

 Smoking, including the use of pipes or incense, is not allowed inside any of the rental houses.
 For more information about this policy, please refer to the student handbook.